-Nodak Insurance offers property and casualty insurance, crop hail, and multi-peril crop insurance to members of the North Dakota Farm Bureau through captive agents in North Dakota.
+Nodak Insurance offers property and casualty insurance, crop hail, and multi-peril crop insurance to members of the North Dakota Farm Bureau Federation through captive agents in North Dakota.
 American West and Battle Creek offer similar insurance coverage through independent agents in South Dakota and Minnesota, and Nebraska, respectively.
 Primero offers limited nonstandard auto insurance coverage in Arizona, Nevada, North Dakota, and South Dakota.
 Direct Auto offers limited nonstandard auto insurance coverage in Illinois.
+Westminster offers commercial multi-peril insurance in the Mid-Atlantic region of the United States.

 Nodak Insurance and Battle Creek are rated "A" by A.M.
 Best, which is the third highest out of a possible 15 ratings.
-American West is rated "A-".
+American West and Westminster are rated "A-".
 Primero and Direct Auto are unrated.